truenas/middleware/docs/userguide/freenas_storage.rst

 .. note:: rollback is a potentially dangerous operation and will cause any configured replication tasks to fail as the replication system uses the existing snapshot when doing an incremental backup.
 If you do need to restore the data within a snapshot, the recommended steps are:

    #.
 Clone the desired snapshot.

    #.
 Share the clone with the share type or service running on the FreeNAS® system.

    #.
 Once users have recovered the needed data, destroy the clone in the Active Volumes tab.

    This approach will never destroy any on-disk data and has no impact on replication.

-Periodic snapshots can be configured to appear as Shadow Copies in newer versions of Windows Explorer.
-Users can access the files in the shadow copy using
-Explorer without requiring any interaction with the FreeNAS® graphical administrative interface.
+Periodic snapshots can be configured to appear as shadow copies in newer versions of Windows Explorer, as described in :ref:`Configuring Shadow Copies`.
+Users can access the files in the shadow copy using Explorer without requiring any interaction with the FreeNAS® graphical administrative interface.

 The ZFS Snapshots screen allows you to create filters to view snapshots by selected criteria.
 To create a filter, click the "Define filter" icon (near the text "No filter applied").
 When creating a filter: